koordinator-sh/koordinator/docs/proposals/scheduling/20200901-gang-scheduling.md

 false in PostFilter stage, which means any pod in this Gang shouldn't be scheduled until it is set to "true", and the remaining pods should be rejected in PreFilter stage.
 Only When `scheduleCycle` added by 1, we will reset the `scheduleCycleValid` to true.

-It should be emphasized that `scheduleCycle\scheduleCycleValid\childrenScheduleRoundMap` only work in `strict-mode`.
+It should be emphasized that `scheduleCycle\scheduleCycleValid\childrenScheduleRoundMap` only work in `Strict`.

 ##### GangPlugin